sutd-research/ar_glass-driver/README.md

 # ROS Driver for AR Glass

-This driver provides a ROS interface to communicate to AR Glass.
+This driver provides a ROS interface to communicate with AR Glass.
 Images from the glass can be obtained through a ROS service.
-Images can be sent to the glass by publishing to the topic mentioned below.
+Bounding Box information can be sent to the glass by publishing to the topic mentioned below.

 ## Dependencies